wastono/varrefvals/README.md

 ## Conversion

-I am not update this section yet.
-Please see *sample.var* and compile it to see the conversion result.
+I am not update this section.
+Please see *sample.var* or *simple.var*.
+Compile it to see the conversion result.

 | No. | Varrefvals code | PHP code |
 |:---:|---|---|